← The Culinary Codex

 Trade-elite band — Sulu, Maguindanao, Brunei-linked Maynila

 Here the kitchen reflects the Nanhai and Indian Ocean trade.
 Chinese stoneware jars (tapayan, gusi) for storing rice wine, vinegar, and salted preserves — anchored archaeologically across the archipelago.
 Black pepper, cumin, coriander seed, turmeric arriving through Malacca.
-Cloves and nutmeg from the Maluku, transshipped through Sulu and Maguindanao traders, with elite consumption attested in the 15th–16th centuries.
+Cloves and nutmeg from the Maluku: the Maluku spice trade itself is well attested, but the specific routing through Sulu and Maguindanao traders, and dated 15th–16th-century elite consumption of those spices, is a plausible inference from the trade geography rather than a directly attested fact.

 Upland band — Cordillera, interior Mindanao, interior Panay